Introduction

 Support ticket:

-In addition, while still in early beta, we also offer the option to submit support requests directly to our support website https://support.dbosoft.eu or via email support@dbosoft.eu.
+In addition, we also offer the option to submit support requests directly to our support website https://support.dbosoft.eu or via email support@dbosoft.eu.

 Please use this option only if you do not want to disclose your support request, as issues posted in the communities may help others to solve their problems.